ani-per/storyboarder/README.md

    * A roughly-formatted visual answerline document that contains both answerlines and slide-by-slide information for each visual question.
    * (If configured) a set of hybrid packets that contain both written and visual questions for convenient use by moderators using [MODAQ](https://github.com/alopezlago/MODAQ) or [Oligodendrocytes](https://github.com/hftf/oligodendrocytes).

+## Example

+See the `Untitled-Film-Set` directory of this repository for a set of example packets generated using the database template and scripts for [2024 Untitled Film Set](https://collegiate.quizbowlpackets.com/3197/).

+## Notes

 > [!WARNING]
 > Make sure you close all Storyboarder-generated files (hybrid packets, visual answerlines spreadsheet) before running `config.py`, since `python-docx` cannot rewrite any files that are currently open and will hence throw an error.